Post: How to Customize AI Models in Make.com for HR: A No-Code Implementation Guide

 By Published On: August 14, 2025

 Most HR teams treat AI adoption as a technology problem.
 It is not.
 It is a workflow sequencing problem.
 The teams that fail deploy an AI tool on top of a broken process.
-The teams that succeed build smart AI workflows for HR and recruiting with Make.com™ by locking in deterministic structure first — clean triggers, validated data, reliable routing — and introducing AI only after that foundation is solid.
+The teams that succeed build structured automation first—clean triggers, validated data, reliable routing—and introduce AI only after that foundation is solid.
+If you want to understand why this sequencing matters before diving into the build steps, see what automation-first means and why you should automate before adding AI.

 Before You Start: Prerequisites, Tools, and Risks

-Before building your first AI-enhanced HR scenario in Make.com™, confirm you have the following in place:
+Before building your first AI-enhanced HR scenario in Make.com, confirm you have the following in place:

 • A defined use case with a specific input (e.g., a new resume uploaded to a folder) and a specific expected output (e.g., structured candidate data written to an ATS record).
 Vague use cases produce vague results.